tursics/maturity-report/README.md

 # Open Data Maturity Report

-The [Open Data Maturity Report](https://data.europa.eu/en/publications/open-data-maturity/2023) (2023) shows the current implementation status of open data across the EU.
+The [Open Data Maturity Report 2024](https://data.europa.eu/en/publications/open-data-maturity/2024) ([2023](https://data.europa.eu/en/publications/open-data-maturity/2023)) shows the current implementation status of open data across the EU.
 It is based on a survey of all member states.
 The result of the report is available as a PDF and all raw data has been published as Excel files.
 A website with a dashboard exists.

 Try the current version [here](https://demo.govdata.de/maturity-report/)